saveNOrg/saveNOrg/README.md

 Another possibility is `npm start`, this will only build the `Electron` portion of the application and will use the existing compiled portion of the Angular app.

-To run the application in client-server mode, start the server `npm run server:def` and in another terminal, run the command `npx ng serve --proxy-config src/proxy.conf.json`.
+To run the application in client-server mode, start the server `npm run server:dev` and in another terminal, run the command `npm run client:dev`.
 This speeds up the development, but you still need to test the application using `Electron`.

 ### Test